samsuh/2026-journal/README.md

 ## 4/9/26 - Thursday
 - Final hair appt
+- find out how to check gas meter and send text

 ## 4/8/26 - Wednesday
 - DONE ~~Going to check out the motorcycle car wash in the afternoon.
 S might join.~~ she didnt join. pretty unreliable every turn. prob will reserve energy invested into any friendship there until she initiates.